-The Company has rolled out smart meters to the majority of its mass market consumers.
+The Company has rolled out smart meters to over 95% of its mass market and mid-sized business consumers.
 These meters are key to business efficiency, allowing faster fault location and repair, and providing realtime information during outages.
 These in turn, will lead to better network engineering decisions.